AngelaNova/Angela_Tutoring_OrganicChemistry/README.md

 The project follows a modular structure with components organized into directories.
 Here's an overview of the project structure:

-- **components:** Contains React components for different sections of the application, such as Navbar, Hero, Stats, Business, Billing, Testimonials, CTA, and Footer.
+- **components:** Contains React components for different sections of the application, such as Navbar, Hero, Stats, Business, License, Testimonials, CTA, and Footer.
 - **style:** Includes stylesheets for styling the components using Tailwind CSS.
 - **App.js:** Main entry point of the application, where components are imported and rendered within the layout.